What Is Ethical Secondhand Fashion?

 One of the easiest ways of knowing whether a secondhand clothing retailer is ethical is by selling your own clothes to them!
 And many do.
 According to the same study above, 50% of those aged 16-24 have turned their unwanted fashion into cash by selling unwanted clothes.
 The number doing this for the wider age range is around 35%.

-As mentioned, ‘swishing’, the act of swapping clothes with friends or acquaintances, is also becoming on-trend, particularly among younger people.
-And then there’s another way of wearing clothes that doesn’t involve buying them new: clothing rental.
+Too much of a hassle?
+‘Swishing’, the act of swapping clothes with friends or acquaintances, is also becoming on-trend, particularly among younger people.
+And then there’s another way of wearing garments that doesn’t involve buying them new: clothing rental.
 This, unsurprisingly, is also more popular with Gen Z more than other demographics.

 What Is Ethical Secondhand Fashion?

-Thrifting should be a great way to save money.
-But today, some entrepreneurial people are finding cheap clothes in thrift stores and later upsell them at a much higher price using polished visuals, semi-professional models and clever copywriting techniques.
+Buying ethical secondhand fashion should be a great way to save money.
+But today, some thrifted garments can actually be pretty expensive!
+That’s because some entrepreneurial people are finding a business model that works.
+They source cheap clothes in thrift stores and later up-sell them at a much higher price.
+They do so using polished visuals, semi-professional models and clever copywriting techniques.
+Thanks, #girlboss!

-According to Slow Fashion Weekly, as a rule of thumb, fast or regular fashion items from Boohoo to Sézane or Urban Outfitters should have a price tag around £10-15 (or below) in the resale market if they were mass produced using cheap, synthetic material such as polyester, acrylic or elastane.
+According to Slow Fashion Weekly, as a rule of thumb, fast or regular fashion items from Boohoo to Urban Outfitters should have a price tag around $15-20 (or below) in the resale market if they were mass produced using cheap, synthetic material such as polyester, acrylic or elastane.
 Their price should be reflective of their quality.

 So, What Is Ethical Secondhand Fashion?